rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### FleetMoveReq
 Represents a fleet move request from a client to the server.
+Example:
 ```
 FleetMoveReq {
   "amount":i3,